-Four World Heritage youth forums and workshops took place since November 2001 (in Sweden, Slovakia, the Russian Federation and Oman).
-The World Heritage Education Kit "World Heritage in Young Hands" has now been translated into more than 20 languages and a second edition has been published and commercialized.
-To maximize the use of these Kits, eight teacher-training seminars were organized in the same period in the following countries: the Philippines, Russian Federation, Republic of Moldova, Ukraine, Syria, France, Slovakia and Sweden.
+Four World Heritage Youth Forums and workshops took place since November 2001 (in Sweden, Slovakia, the Russian Federation and Oman).
+The World Heritage Education Kit "World Heritage in Young Hands" has now been translated into more than twenty languages and a second edition has been published and commercialized.
+To maximise the use of these Kits eight teacher training seminars were organised in the same period in the following countries: the Philippines, Russian Federation, Republic of Moldova, Ukraine, Syria, France, Slovakia and Sweden.
 A World Heritage Skills Development Course for Young People in the Arab Region was held at Petra, Jordan, in April 2002, and another one on Mobilizing Youth for World Heritage and animated cartoon techniques, was organized in Treviso, Italy, in November 2002.

-An International Conference on "World Heritage in Young Hands - a Dialogue among Civilizations" was held in Aswan/Cairo, Egypt, in February 2002.
+An International Conference on "World Heritage in Young Hands - a Dialogue among Civilizations", was held in Aswan/Cairo, Egypt, in February 2002.

 Other initiatives being currently developed are: multimedia educational material on specific World Heritage sites; a cartoon series ("Patrimonito's World Heritage Adventures") and posters done "by the young for the young".
-Following the World Heritage Skills Development Course in Jordan, 2002, a manual illustrating best practice examples is currently being finalized in collaboration with ICCROM.
+Following the World Heritage Skills Development Course in Jordan, 2002, a manual illustrating best-practice examples is currently being finalized in collaboration with ICCROM.

-(c) Other training activities
+c) Other training activities:

-UNESCO continued to assist in building the capacity of States Parties to protect World Heritage with training courses, seminars and other technical cooperation activities and on site conservation of properties in Afghanistan, Algeria, Argentina, Bangladesh, Botswana, Brazil, Cambodia, China, Cuba, Djibouti, Dominican Republic, Democratic People's Republic of Korea, Egypt, Eritrea, Ethiopia, Fiji, India, Indonesia, Islamic Republic of Iran, Iraq, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Laos, Lebanon, Libya, Malawi, Malaysia, Mauritania, Myanmar, Mongolia, Namibia, Nepal, Norway, Oman, Pakistan, Papua New Guinea, Paraguay, Philippines, Qatar, Slovakia, Solomon Islands, Sri Lanka, Syria, Tajikistan, Tunisia, Turkmenistan, Uganda, Ukraine, United Republic of Tanzania, Uruguay, Uzbekistan, Viet Nam, Yemen, Zambia and Zimbabwe.
+UNESCO continued to assist in building the capacity of States Parties to protect World Heritage with training courses, seminars and other technical co-operation activities and on-site conservation of properties in Afghanistan, Algeria, Argentina, Bangladesh, Botswana, Brazil, Cambodia, China, Cuba, Djibouti, Dominican Republic, DPR of Korea, Egypt, Eritrea, Ethiopia, Fiji, India, Indonesia, Iran, Iraq, Jordan, Kazakhstan, Kenya, Kyrgystan, Laos, Lebanon, Libya, Malawi, Malaysia, Mauritania, Myanmar, Mongolia, Namibia, Nepal, Norway, Oman, Pakistan, Papua New Guinea, Paraguay, the Philippines, Qatar, Slovakia, the Solomon Islands, Sri Lanka, Syria, Tajikistan, Tanzania, Tunisia, Turkmenistan, Uganda, Ukraine, Uruguay, Uzbekistan, Vietnam, Yemen, Zambia and Zimbabwe.

 VII.
-INCREASING PUBLIC AWARENESS, INVOLVEMENT AND SUPPORT FOR WORLD HERITAGE THROUGH COMMUNICATION
+INCREASING PUBLIC AWARENESS, INVOLVEMENT AND SUPPORT FOR WORLD HERITAGE THROUGH COMMUNICATION a) Awareness-Raising:

-(a) Awareness-raising